 The second advantage is an integrity check.

-Suppose ubuntu.com crashed and all files are corrupted.
+Suppose, ubuntu.com crashes.
+All files on the server are now corrupt.
 In a centralized model, everyone will get a corrupted and unusable file.

 In a p2p environment, the bittorrent program checks the file it is downloading.
 It compares the file found on ubuntu.com against the file served by peers.
-If majority of peers have file different from the corrupted version from ubuntu.com it will be ignored.
+If majority of peers agree that the file on ubuntu.com is different; the corrupt file is ignored.
 Think of it as a democratic process:

 So how does it apply to the initial bitcoin proposal?